dhannywi/Diagnosis_API/README.md

 * Pull images from docker hub: `docker pull redis:7`, `docker pull dhannywi/diagnosis_wrk:1.0` and `docker pull dhannywi/diagnosis_app:1.0`.
 * Go to the root `Diagnosis_API` folder and execute `docker-compose -f docker/docker-compose.yml up` to get the images running and services connected.
 * Check if sevices are connected by executing `docker ps -a`
+* Now you are ready to use the REST API locally using curl localhost:5000/<route>
+* Follow the steps in Kubernetes deployment to enable public access, please note that if you are using different images from ones specified, see details in `Customization for Developers` prior to running kubernetes deployments.
 * When you are done using the API, take down the services by executing `docker-compose -f docker/docker-compose.yml down` inside the `Diagnosis_API` folder